oletimmers/quiz-place/backend/README.md

 start if it's not running: `microk8s start`
 check if registry addon is enabled, if not: `microk8s enable registry`
 push image to the registry: `sudo docker push localhost:32000/quiz-app:latest`
-finally, delete the pods in the current deployment with the command `kubectl delete pods --selector=app=quiz-api --namespace=quiz-app`
+finally, delete the pods in the current deployment with the command `kubectl delete pods --selector=app=quiz-api --namespace=quiz-app` (after deletion, the pods will be recreated with the newly built image)
 after this, if you have created the deployment then it should hopefully be working
 ### TO VIEW THE DEPLOYED DATABASE
 `psql -h localhost -U postgres --password -p 30001 postgres`